This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Treaty of London

-Treaty of London between Edward IV and Charles the Bold of Burgundy against France.
+Treaty of London between Edward IV of England and Charles the Bold of Burgundy against France.